petevdp/seedmaster/README.md

 Integrates with [SquadJS](https://github.com/Team-Silver-Sphere/SquadJS) and Discord to automatically coordinate server seeding, and logs players' seed time to drive incentive programs.

 Todos:
-- [ ] Still need to document functionality and create an EsBuild pipeline so it's able to be used as a SquadJS plugin
+- [ ] Still need to document functionality/setup and create an EsBuild pipeline so it's able to be used as a SquadJS plugin
 - [ ] Build analytics dashboard for server admins
+- [ ] switch database to sqlite